MonetDB/MonetDB-PHP/protocol_doc/README.md

         sSET TIME ZONE INTERVAL '+02:00' HOUR TO MINUTE;

-    Select the default schema:
+    Select the default schema: (Put the name in quotes if it contains upper-case characters.)

-        sSET SCHEMA mySchema;
+        sSET SCHEMA "mySchema";

     Query the contents of a table:

         sSELECT *
-        FROM myTable;
+        FROM "myTable";

     Notice that the query can contain EOL characters.